Why You Should Be Happy to Pay Higher Prices for Sustainable Brands

 5. Economy of Scale

 It’s actually more expensive to make less.
 With large quantities, the point of an assembly line is to maximize efficiency through repetition (also known as Fordism), thus minimizing cost.
-So if a brand wants to produce fewer pieces per style, they can’t benefit from this efficient assembly line.
+So if a brand wants to produce fewer pieces per style, it can’t benefit from this efficient assembly line.

-Many slow fashion brands take the route of small-batch or made-to-measure production and unless they own their own manufacturing unit (which most don’t) it’s complicated to maintain prices low.
+Many slow fashion brands take the route of small-batch or made-to-measure production, and unless they own their own manufacturing unit (which most don’t), it’s complicated to maintain prices low.

 The Power Is in Your Hands

 It makes no sense to compare sustainable brand prices to fast fashion.
 Simply put, the criteria aren’t the same.
 Fast fashion’s objective will always be to overproduce and make the most profit, regardless of ethics.
 Sustainable fashion’s objective is to safeguard our environment and people.

 Knowing the true cost behind items is a huge stepping stone to reducing the environmental impact we have on our planet.

 Sustainability isn’t something you can buy, but rather a mindset shift.
 And it’s a commitment to sustainability that will harness real change.

 When brands are transparent about the time, raw material, and working conditions it takes to produce something, the low price tags can be quite disgusting (for lack of a better word).

 It’s safe to say that being a sustainable brand in itself is not the easiest or cheapest route.
 That’s why it’s so important to understand and appreciate their production initiatives and ongoing preoccupation with our world and its resources.